swiftlang/swift-evolution/proposals/0327-actor-initializers.md

     self.x = SomeClass()
     let a = self.x
     f()
-    let b = await self.x // warning: accessing non-Sendable type `SomeClass` across actors print(a + b)
+    let b = await self.x // SomeClass would need to be Sendable for this access. print(a + b)
   }
 }
 ```

 From an implementation perspective, it _is_ feasible to support the program above, where property accesses can become `async` expressions based on flow-sensitive isolation.
-But, this proposal currently takes the subjective position that such code should be rejected.
-The expressiveness gained by supporting such a flow-sensitive `async` property access is not worth the confusion they might create:
+But, this proposal takes the subjective position that such code should be rejected.

-For programmers who simply _read_ this valid code in a project, the `await` might look unnecessary or otherwise unnecessarily challenge their understanding of isolation.
-But, this specific kind of `nonisolated self` _and_ `async` initializer would be the only place where one could demonstrate to _readers_ that isolation can change mid-function.
-This is in contrast to a non-async `nonisolated self` initializer, for whom those property accesses are rejected for the same isolation-change reason.
-The subtle difference is that, unless the programmer is writing or modifying an `isolated self` actor initializer, they are not exposed to flow-sensitive isolation.
+The expressiveness gained by supporting such a flow-sensitive `async` property access is not worth the confusion they might create.
+For programmers who simply _read_ this valid code in a project, the `await` might look unnecessary and challenge their understanding of isolation applying to entire functions.
+But, this specific kind of `nonisolated self` _and_ `async` initializer would be the only place where one could demonstrate to _readers_ that isolation can change mid-function in valid Swift code.

+The ability to observe an isolation-change mid-function in _valid_ Swift code is the reason for rejecting the program above.
+This proposal says that, for a non-async and `nonisolated self` initializer, some property accesses are _rejected_ for violations of the same conceptual isolation-change.
+The valid formulation of those kinds of initializers have no observable isolation change, so casual readers notice nothing unusual.
+Only when modifying that code does the isolation-decay concept become relevant.
+But, isolation "decay" is just a tool used to explain the concept in this porposal.
+Programmers only need to keep in mind that accesses to stored properties are lost after you escape `self` in the initializer.

 ### Async Actor Deinitializers

-One idea for working around the inability to synchronize from a `deinit` with the actor-instance's executor prior to destruction is to wrap the body of the `deinit` in a task.
-This would in effect allow the necessarily non-async `deinit` to act as though it were `async` in its body.
+One idea for working around the inability to synchronize from a `deinit` with the actor or GAIT's executor prior to destruction is to wrap the body of the `deinit` in a task.
+This would effectively allow the non-async `deinit` to act as though it were `async` in its body.
+There is no other way to define an asynchronous `deinit`, since the callers of a deinit are never guaranteed to be in an asynchronous context.

 The primary danger here is that it is currently undefined behavior in Swift for a reference to `self` to escape a `deinit` and persist after the `deinit` has completed, which must be possible if the `deinit` were asynchronous.
 The only other option would be to have `deinit` be blocking, but Swift concurrency is designed to avoid blocking.